SkylineCommunications/ChatOps-Extensions/README.md

 ### Development

+#### Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package

+The Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package can be found on [nuget.org](https://nuget.org).
+This nuget package allows to easily integrate with business communication platforms from a DataMiner Automation script.

+> [!NOTE]
+> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package.

 #### DataMiner Integration Studio Visual Studio Extension

-The DataMiner Integration Studio (also refered to as DIS) Visual Studio extension is required for development of Automation scripts using the DcpChatIntegrationHelper.
+The DataMiner Integration Studio Visual Studio extension (also refered to as DIS) is required for development of Automation scripts using the [Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package](#skyline.dataminer.dcpchatintegrationhelper-nuget-package).

 See [Installing DataMiner Integration Studio](https://aka.dataminer.services/DisInstallation).

 > [!NOTE]
 > We recommend that you always use the latest version of the DataMiner Integration Studio Visual Studio extension.

-#### Skyline.DataMiner.DcpChatIntegrationHelper NuGet package

-The Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on [nuget.org](https://nuget.org).
-This nuget package allows to easily integrate with business communication platforms from a DataMiner Automation script.

-> [!NOTE]
-> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet package.

 ### Usage